jgmcalpine/ArkSwap/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please note that this project deals with financial cryptography, so we enforce strict quality controls.

+This repository contains Research Code.
+It is not intended for deployment.
+Pull Requests that attempt to remove Regtest constraints or add Mainnet configuration support will be closed immediately.

 ### Development Workflow